AngelCMHxD/easy-legendary/README.md

 1. Clone this repository.
 2. Open Command Prompt and `cd` to the folder where you cloned it.
 3. Run `npm i`.
-4. Here you could just do `node .` or `npm run start` and the program will run just fine, or you could compile it to an executable file.
+4. Here you could just run `node .` or `npm run start` and the program will run just fine, or you could compile it to an executable file.
 If you want to compile it to an executable, follow the steps 5 and 6.
 5. Run `npm run build` and wait (Ignore any warnings of dynamic requires)
 6. The resulting .exe should be at `/path/to/clone/dist/easy-legendary.exe`.
 You just need to open it!
 Enjoy!